abelardojarab/gputeachingkit-labs/Module3/ThrustVectorAdd/description.markdown

 ---
-title: CUDA Thrust Vector Add
+title: Module 3 Lab - CUDA Thrust Vector Add
-author: GPU Teaching Kit -- Accelerated Computing
+author: GPU Teaching Kit - Accelerated Computing
 ---

-## Objective
+# Objective

 The purpose of this lab is to get you familiar with using the NVIDA Thrust library by implementing a simple vector addition operation and its associated setup code.

-## Prerequisites
+# Prerequisites

 Before starting this lab, make sure that: